 Photofacials, BBL®, IPL, Forever Young™ BBL, photorejuvenation … what are these treatments, and what are their differences?
-The answer is they are all the same treatment, just with a lot of fancy acronyms and a few slight differences.
-We offer BBL photo therapy to treat a variety of skin care concerns at our Anchorage medical spa, FACES.
+The answer is they are all basically the same type of treatment, just with a lot of fancy acronyms and a few slight differences.
+We offer BBL phototherapy to treat many different skin concerns at our medical spa in Anchorage, FACES.
 Let’s look at how these treatments work to better understand how they can benefit you.

-The basic science behind photo therapy is using pulsed light to destroy a certain target or “chromophore.”
+The basic science behind phototherapy is using pulsed light to destroy a certain target or “chromophore.”
 We can target melanin (dark spots), oxyhemoglobin (vessels), or hair follicles.
 We use different wavelengths of light to reach these targets and destroy them.
-Photo therapy is not a laser but a light device.
+Phototherapy is not a laser but a light device.
 Lasers have one wavelength while IPL or BBL have multiple—that is why we can treat many concerns at once.
 (You can see a comparison of IPL vs. BBL in a related blog post.)

-We are now marketing our photo facials as Forever Young BBL.
+We are now marketing our photofacials as Forever Young BBL.
 The only difference between this and traditional BBL is the technique.
-Basically, we are doing multiple passes over the treatment area with multiple filters (wavelengths) to treat multiple concerns.
-The goal is to clear up browns (pigment) and reds (vessels) and rejuvenate the skin with light energy all in one treatment.
+Basically, we are doing several passes over the treatment area with multiple filters (wavelengths) to treat multiple concerns.
+The goal is to clear up brown spots (pigment) and redness (vessels) and rejuvenate the skin with light energy all in one treatment.
 The heat from the treatment helps boost collagen and elastin fibers, thus creating an anti-aging effect.
-Sciton conducted a study and found that over 10 years of only having photo facials, patients’ skin actually looked younger!
+Sciton conducted a study and found that over 10 years of only having photofacials, patients’ skin actually looked younger!

 The treatment really is awesome!
-The before-and-after photo on this page of a hand treatment from Sciton shows off what BBL can do, from rejuvenating the backs of the hands to reducing redness and minimizing brown spots.
+The before-and-after photos on this page show off what BBL can do, from rejuvenating the backs of the hands to reducing redness and minimizing brown spots.